-Our Advisory Panel is a group of eight independent people who are experts in the fields of healthcare, patient safety and safety investigations.
+Our Advisory Panel is a group of independent people who are experts in the fields of healthcare, patient safety and safety investigations.

 They use their broad range of knowledge to provide us with external and independent scrutiny.
 They do this by looking closely at our work and processes and providing challenge and feedback.
 This can be their own individual feedback, or feedback gathered through discussion with their professional networks.